wso2/docs-is/en/docs/references/extend/rebranding/rebrand-identity-server-uis.md

 ---

-## Step 2: Create new folders for each tenant and app as preferred
+## Step 2: Create new folders for each tenant and app

 To re-brand different tenants, create folders for each tenant named after the tenant domain, inside the newly created `branding` folders.
 If you want to apply separate branding for each application, create folders for each application named after the application name, inside the tenant folders.

 !!! note
-Application-wise layouts will override tenant-wise layouts.
+    Application-wise branding will override tenant-wise branding.

 ---

-## Step 3: Create the branding-preference.json file and css files
+## Step 3: Create the branding-preference.json file and CSS files

 To customize the branding of a specific tenant or app, we need to create the `branding-preference_<locale>.json` file inside the relevant tenant or app folder.
 For example, the US English branding file should be named: **`branding-preference_en_US.json`**.
 If you want to customize the branding for the `wso2.com` tenant, create the `branding-preference_en_US.json` file inside the `extensions/branding/wso2.com` folder.